 High Protein Cottage Cheese Omelette with Kale and Mushrooms

-This high protein breakfast uses cottage cheese curds and free-range eggs for 30g of protein per serve.
+This high protein breakfast uses cottage cheese curds and free-range eggs for 30g of protein per serve and only 360 calories.
 Serve with seasonal kale and mushrooms, or try tomatoes and fresh herbs in the summer.

 - 1 1/2 tbsp olive oil